drhsqlite/fossil-mirror/www/gitusers.md

 has two purposes:

-*   Without the optional `VERSION` argument, it updates the working checkout to the tip of the current branch, as `git pull` does.
+*   Without the optional `VERSION` argument, it updates the working check-out to the tip of the current branch, as `git pull` does.

 *   Given a `VERSION` argument, it updates to the named version.
 If that’s the name of a branch, it updates to the *tip* of that branch, as